reynoldsnlp/udar/README.md

 ## Non-python dependencies

-This repository uses `git-lfs` for large files.
-Be sure to [download and install it](https://git-lfs.github.com/) before you clone/commit.

 For all features to be available, you should have `hfst` and `vislcg3` installed as command-line utilities.
 Specifically, `hfst` is needed for FST-based tokenization, and `vislcg3` is needed for grammatical disambiguation.